-Batteries typically last anywhere between three years and five years, with some lasting seven years or more.
+There's really no easy way to answer that question.
+Older batteries don't perform as well as newer batteries and thus won't last as long as a brand new one.
+But even a new battery won't last forever.
+Batteries typically last anywhere from three to five years on average, but this is only an average.
+Some last much shorter and some last much longer.
+It all depends upon the type of battery, the brand and how well you care for it.
 Just like the rest of your car, maintenance can have a big impact on battery life.
 Make sure to follow all recommended maintenance on your battery, such as ensuring adequate fluid levels and keeping the terminals clean.

 Battery Warranties: Batteries Installed by the Car Manufacturer